btimby/django-k8s/README.rst

 ==========

 One convenient way to handle Django migrations in Kubernetes is using a Job.
-Django application however expect the database to be available and migrated on startup.
-If the database is not migrated the application will error out and must be restarted.
-This is not graceful.
+However Django applications expect the database to be available and migrated on startup.
+Therefore some coordination is necessary.
+The application containers should wait for the migration job to complete before starting up.

-A management command is provided that can poll or wait for the configured database to become available and for the latest migration to be applied.
+This package provides a management command that polls the database to check for two conditions:

+1. That the database server is reachable.
+2. That all migrations have been applied.

+It can optionally wait for both of these conditions to be true.
+An exit code of ``0`` indicates success.
+This management command could be part of your entrypoint, ensuring no Django application is started until these conditions are met.

+This technique is compatible with systems other than Kubernetes, the author has used it with Docker Compose as well.

 .. code:: bash

     $ python manage.py checkmigrations
     Migrations complete.

-The above will return code ``0`` if the database is available and migrations are complete or ``1`` if not.
-The optional ``--wait`` flag will cause the command to wait until both of these conditions are true.